 All Columbia locations are owned and operated by 4th and 5th generation members of the founding family; except for Columbia Restaurant Cafe at Tampa International Airport which is operated in partnership with HMSHost.
 He is also responsible for the creation and development of Cha Cha Coconuts, located in Sarasota.

-Richard’s latest project is a new restaurant called Ulele, named for the daughter of a legendary Native American chief.
-The restaurant and brewery serves unique foods and spirits by fusing elements from a rich variety of Native American and multicultural influences, including those of European explorers.
+In August 2014 Richard opened a restaurant called Ulele, named for the daughter of a legendary Native American chief.
 The menu features items indigenous to this area’s waters and farms.
-Ulele is located on the Hillsborough River, just north of Downtown Tampa in Tampa Heights.
-It’s the site of a former City of Tampa Water Works building, next to the new Water Works Park.
+Ulele is on the Hillsborough River, just north of downtown Tampa in Tampa Heights.
+It''s the site of a former City of Tampa Water Works building.

 Under Richard’s leadership, The Columbia has been honored with several prestigious awards including: